SimGrafton/TARApp/README.md

 -- To do --

-- Ref 6.
-Improvement - Update so that you can select what data to show in table
-- Ref 4.
-Improvement - Update so that you can seek the timeliness of data, perhaps expanding the json file so that data is split by timelinesses
+4-Improvement-timeliness.
+Update so that you can seek the timeliness of data, perhaps expanding the json file so that data is split by timelinesses.
+Need to change update data to allow selection of timelinesses and to store correctly.
+Then need to update show data so that you can select by timeliness (or so you click expand then it gets the intraday data?

+This is a bigger issue than I thought, in order to reliably get historical data on a minute timestamp, I therefore have 2 options:
+1. Start a new record collection for each stock.
+This would be a script that would run each minute during the trading day and would record the price into a json file.
+2. Write code to get this data from charts online

-- Ref 5.
-Feature - Implement graphs button
+5-Feature-graphs.
+Implement graphs button

 -- End of To do --